 - At March 8 PvdA ,VVD , D66, GL, SGP en Houwers en Van Vliet rejected the vote of Omtzigt which demands Dutch government to contact US,Russia to find out what radar data is available

 - At February 15, 2016 RTL issued a WOB-request.
 RTL requested documents which were exchanged during the investigation of the University of Twente into the way the Dutch government performed.
 At March 11 the Dutch State replied stating the State would require more time.
 At the latest April 12 the Dutch State would decide if documents were released.
 RTL never received a letter.
 At May 11 2016 send a letter indicating no response was received from Dutch State.
 At May 31 RTL send a letter of ‘ingebreke stelling’ to the Dutch State.
+In October 2017 PM Rutte decided to appeal at the Raad van State.

 - At the Verantwoordingsdebat at May 26 2016 Louis Bontes and Pieter Omtzigt asked questions on MH17 to Mark Rutte.
 One of the questions of Omtzigt is why the Dutch government did not complain at ICAO about the missing radar recordings of Russia.
 Rutte responded saying he does not want to interfer in the prosecutor investigation.
 Omtizgt replied saying the Netherlands has the right to obtain radar recordings in the DSB investigation.
 ICAO confirmed an objection can be made.
 Rutte states an objection is not possible and does not want to answer.
 Complete video of debate here.